Roasting Perfect Turkey Guidelines

 20 to 24 pounds……………4-3/4 to 5-1/4 hours

-6. Taking The Turkey’s Internal Temperature – This year, the USDA has come up with a one-temperature-suits-all for poultry safety: 165 degrees F. For safety and doneness, the internal temperature should be checked with a meat thermometer.
+6. Taking The Turkey’s Internal Temperature – The USDA has come up with a one-temperature-suits-all for poultry safety: 165 degrees F. For safety and doneness, the internal temperature should be checked with a meat thermometer.

 To Take Temperature of Thigh – Place the thermometer in the thickest part of thigh away from the bone of the turkey to check the internal temperature at intervals during the cooking time.